According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 Avoid over-fertilizing as salt build-ups and chemicals can burn the roots, causing stunted growth and yellowing leaves with time.

-This Syngonium species will do well in small pots, but if the plant is outgrowing, repot in a bigger pot in the spring season.
+Goosefoot Plant does well in small pots.
+But if the plant is outgrowing its pot and roots come out of the drainage holes, repot in a bigger pot in spring.
 You can use any standard compost mix while repotting that is light and free draining.

 Pruning